A new year

 Remember and do not forget, that God loves you and has a great plan for your life, but only by your permission.

-Right now, bow your head and say “Lord, I give you permission to change my life for the better and I thank you for doing this.”
 And then do not be surprised when you see good things happening in your life!
 Give God the credit and share these blessings with those around you, and they will be blessed also.

 Just keep on keep’n on.